jawhitti/Cardiac/README.md

 ### cardiasm.exe
 This compiler takes CARDIASM files as input and produces compiled images (".cardimg").
 These images can be run via cardiac.exe or debugged via cardb.exe.
-The compiler will optionally produce a simple program database (".cardb") if you pass it a "/debug+" flag on the command-line.
+The compiler will optionally produce a simple program database (".cardb") if you pass it a "/debug+" flag on the command line.
 This application uses the ANTLR library to parse cardiasm source files and produces executable images as described
 [here](https://www.cs.drexel.edu/~bls96/museum/cardiac.html).

 ### cardiac.exe
-This is cardiac interpreter.
-Most of the "real" code is in Cardiac.Core.dll; cardiac.exe mostly just accepts command-line parameters and invokes the Interpreter.
-The Interpreter is availalbe as a general-purpose class and is designed to be easily hosted and "tweaked". cardiac.exe can optionally emit a profile trace via the "/profile+" switch.
+This is the cardiac interpreter, analogous to "java.exe"  Most of the "real" code is in Cardiac.Core.dll; cardiac.exe mostly just accepts command-line parameters and invokes the Interpreter.
+The Interpreter is available as a general-purpose class and is designed to be easily hosted and "tweaked". cardiac.exe can optionally emit a profile trace via the "/profile+" switch.

 ### cardbg.exe